hungrypc/data-structures-and-algorithms/chapters/28__dynamic_programming.md

 # Dynamic Programming

 ## What is Dynamic Programming?
-_A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions_
+_A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions._

 However, this will only work on problems with:
 1. An optimal substructure
 2. Overlapping subproblems

 ### Overlapping Subproblems
-A problem is said to have **overlapping subproblems** if it can be broken down into subproblems which are reused several times
+A problem is said to have **overlapping subproblems** if it can be broken down into subproblems which are reused several times.

 For example, the fibonacci sequence:
 - Every number after the first two is the sum of the two preceding ones